jcarn760/WorldWise/README.md

 This is a simple single page React application utilizing Vite.

-The purpose of this project was to utilize advanced state management with context instead of merely prop drilling through many child components to use a prop in a single component
+The purpose of this project was to utilize advanced state management with context instead of merely prop drilling through many child components to use a prop in a single component.
+As well as storing state in the URL and using routes.

 # Screenshot Examples